YaoAnbang/YaoAnbang.github.io/_pages/about.md

 News
 =====

-<li> July 23rd, 2019.
++ July 23rd, 2019.
 Three papers accepted by ICCV 2019.
-<li> February 25th, 2019.
++ February 25th, 2019.
 One paper accepted by CVPR 2019.
-<li> December 7th, 2018.
++ December 7th, 2018.
 Delivered an invited talk "Deep neural network compression and acceleration" at NeurIPS 2019, CDNNRIA Workshop.
-<li> July 5th, 2018.
++ July 5th, 2018.
 Our SGC work was accepted as a full oral paper by ECCV 2018.
-<li> February 22nd, 2018.
++ February 22nd, 2018.
 One paper accepted by CVPR 2019.
++ ...

 Selected Publications
 =====